request an appointment online.

 - Your age and overall health

 If you are pregnant, your therapy for cervical cancer depends on the stage of pregnancy and the stage of cervical cancer.
-Treatment may be delayed until the baby is born if you are in your third trimester of pregnancy or if the cancer is in the early stages and has not spread.

-At MD Anderson, your treatment for cervical cancer will be customized to your particular needs.
+At MD Anderson, your treatment for cervical cancer will be customized to your needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

 Surgery